/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 • Northlink Ferry: Overnight Aberdeen – Lerwick departing at 1900hrs

 Today we check out of our hotel and take our coach north to Dundee where we are treated to a special guided tour of the brand new Victoria and Albert Dundee, Scotland’s first design museum.
 This landmark museum on the River Tay opened in September 2018 and contains exhibits as diverse as costume, interior design, illuminated manuscripts and engineering.
 V&A Dundee has been established in close partnership with the London’s Victoria and Albert Museum, drawing on its world-class collections of art, design and performance across 5000 years of human ingenuity.
-Designed by Kengo Kuma, the renowned Japanese architect and designer of the Tokyo 2020 Olympic stadium, V&A Dundee is a unique and complex structure with exterior walls which twist both horizontally and vertically, creating shapes like waves or the hull of a ship.
+Designed by Kengo Kuma, the renowned Japanese architect now designing the Tokyo 2020 Olympic stadium, V&A Dundee is a unique and complex structure with exterior walls which twist both horizontally and vertically, creating shapes like waves or the hull of a ship.
 Scotland’s sea-cliffs inspired the form of the museum, its dramatic lines creating patterns and shadows which change with the weather, light and time of day.

 There will we time at leisure in Dundee.
 In addition to strolling the streets of the old town, you may wish to visit the art gallery or Discovery Point to learn about the research ship that carried Captain Scott to the Antarctic.